When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 Ease of Movement

-Moving around on The Big Fig Mattress is fairly easy because of the mattress’s responsive nature.
+Moving around on The Big Fig Classic is fairly easy because of the mattress’s responsive design.
 The pocketed coils, high-density polyfoam, and latex combine to provide a surface that tends to “bounce back” in response to movement.

 Big Fig Mattress Review Breakdown

-The Big Fig Mattress is a medium-firm bed that features a hybrid construction.
+The Big Fig Classic is a firm bed with a hybrid construction.
 Latex and polyfoam comfort layers sit atop a pocketed coil support core.
-The entire bed is covered in a poly-blend fabric, which has been treated with ThermoGel.
-ThermoGel is intended to have a cooling effect.
+The entire bed is covered in a poly-blend fabric, which has been treated with ThermoGel intended to have a cooling effect.

-Beneath the latex layer lies three three high-density polyfoam comfort layers.
+Beneath the latex lie three three high-density polyfoam comfort layers.
 The first layer measures 1.8 pounds per cubic foot (PCF) in density, while the two below it measure 2.5 PCF.
 These layers provide cushion without sacrificing the support required by larger sleepers.

 A vertical layer of 80 ILD high-density polyfoam surrounds the pocketed coil support layer.
-This foam helps strengthen the edges of The Big Fit.
+This foam helps strengthen the edges of the Big Fig Classic.
 Edge support is important to sleepers because it prevents edges from sagging and allows for full use of the surface of a bed.

-Altogether, these layers combine to give the Big Fig a 13-inch profile.
-Thirteen inches is just above the average mattress thickness, so customers might have to purchase deep-pocket sheets to properly fit the bed.
+Altogether, these layers combine to give the Big Fig a 12.5-inch profile.
+This is just above the average mattress thickness, so customers might have to purchase deep-pocket sheets to properly fit the bed.

 Firmness